Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 ### 2.2 roadmap:
 - revert Phunbaba to 2 chars blown away (to balance Terra being equippable)
-- killing wrexsoul is no more a win condition (to balance Cyan joining wrexsoul)
+- killing soulblazers being no more a win condition (to balance Cyan joining wrexsoul)
 - Fix dual wield penalty shown regardless of whether you're using a second weapon
 - Fix Phantasm (hp leak) being stronger on chars with higher stamina
 - Fix Near Fatal hack bugs (or leave it out)